 Lee Mack is one of the UK’s most recognisable and celebrated comics.
 His relentless determination to have fun is marvellously infectious, and leaves his audiences exhausted by laughter.
 His energy, finely crafted one-liners, and quick ad-libs create an elusive star quality.
 He is the winner of three British Comedy Awards.

-Currently airing in 2017 on BBC One is the 8th series of Lee’s sitcom Not Going Out.
+The 8th series of Lee’s sitcom Not Going Out aired in early 2017 on BBC One.
 The show has won the RTS Break-Through Award and the Gold Rose d’Or award for Best Sitcom.
 With the 9th and 10th series already commissioned, Not Going Out is currently the longest-running sitcom on British television.

-Lee has also just starred as team captain on Would I Lie To You (BBC One) Series 10, alongside Rob Brydon and David Mitchell, while in October 2016, he appeared in the acclaimed Channel 4 Drama National Treasure, starring Robbie Coltrane.
+Lee also starred as team captain on Would I Lie To You (BBC One) Series 10 in the latter half of 2016, alongside Rob Brydon and David Mitchell, while in October 2016, he appeared in the acclaimed Channel 4 Drama National Treasure, starring Robbie Coltrane.
 In 2013, Lee recorded a new 13-part comedy panel show for Sky called Duck Quacks Don’t Echo.
 As host of the show, Lee challenges his three celebrity guests to offer up an incredible fact in a bid to prove they have the best.
 Each fact is then put to the test using elaborate and hilarious methods to establish a winner.
 The show aired in early 2014 and was followed swiftly by a second series in 2015 and its third in 2016.

 As well as being one of the best-known comedy faces on television, Lee is a brilliant stand-up.
 In the autumn of 2014, Lee toured with his first live stand-up show in four years, Hit the Road Mack.
 The tour included ten sold-out performances at the legendary Hammersmith Apollo and was filmed for DVD (released in November of that year).